-Mark Schmidt, PhD, MPH, is an infectious disease epidemiologist with interdisciplinary training in molecular epidemiology and complex system modeling of infectious disease transmission.
+Mark Schmidt, PhD, MPH, is an infectious disease epidemiologist with interdisciplinary training in molecular epidemiology and complex systems.

 - Schmidt MA, Kurosky SK, Mullooly JP, Chun C, Weinmann S. A Ten Year Case-Control Study of Passive Smoke Exposure as a Risk Factor for Pertussis in Children.
 Perm J. 2015; 19: 59-63.

 - Schmidt MA, Gold R, Kurosky SK, Daley MF, Irving SA, Gee J, Naleway AL. Uptake, coverage, and completion of quadrivalent human papillomavirus vaccine in the vaccine safety Datalink, July 2006–June 2011.
 J Adolesc Health.
 2013 Nov 1;53(5):637-41.